 As sun exposure plays a role in the development of liver spots, it is advisable to stay out of the sun.
 Cover up when outside and use a good quality sunscreen (minimum SPF 15) as part of your daily skin care regime.
 Improving the liver function is important to prevent and manage skin conditions of any description including liver spots, as the liver is the major filter of the blood, thus it needs to be cleared of toxins that can build up in the system and create free radicals which promote cell damage in the skin.

 The key to keeping free radical production to a minimum is to consume foods and supplements rich in "antioxidants".
 These are molecules that in effect put a halt on the destructive 'domino' effect of the free radicals.

 Are these spots dangerous?

-Occasionally a person may develop ‘keratosis’ which look very similar to a liver spot.
-Keratosis are a pre cancerous scaly red lesion.
-It is recommended that all people with dark freckles, moles or liver spots should have a skin examination yearly.
+Occasionally, a person may develop 'keratosis' which looks very similar to a liver spot.
+Keratosis is a pre-cancerous scaly red lesion.
+It is recommended that all people with dark freckles, moles or liver spots have a skin examination yearly.

 Treatment and general recommendations

 Avoid direct exposure to sunlight on the face and hands.
 Stay out of the sun particularly between 10am and 4pm when the UV exposure is greatest.
 If you do need to be outdoors at this time wear a large brimmed hat.
 Use a good quality sunscreen with a minimum sun protection factor (SPF) of 15.

 As stated above, consumption of foods high in natural antioxidants is the best insurance policy against free radical production.
 Follow the vital principles of eating in the "The Liver Cleansing Diet" book and make these principles a way of life.
 Aim to eat at least 5 servings of fruit or vegetables per day.
 To improve your liver function you must avoid ALL dairy foods including milk, cheese, cream, butter, ice cream, yogurt, milk chocolate, etc.